Signs Your Dog is Overheated | Heatstroke in Dogs

 What Is Heatstroke?

-Heatstroke occurs when a dog's body temperature rises far above the normal range of 101-102.5°F (38.3-39.2°C).
-It is related to hyperthermia, a general term that describes any higher-than-normal body temperature.
+Heatstroke occurs when a dog’s body temperature rises far above the normal range of 101–102.5°F (38.3–39.2°C).
+It relates to hyperthermia, a general term for elevated body temperature.
+Heatstroke refers specifically to a severely elevated body temperature — 105°F or more — caused by environmental factors.

 Heatstroke in dogs is a medical emergency.
-It can lead to organ dysfunction, brain damage, and even death without treatment.
+Without prompt treatment, it can lead to organ failure, brain damage, and even death.

 Causes of Heatstroke in Dogs